Skip to Content

 The Commission has been identifying environmental corridors since the 1960s, when the environmental corridor concept was included in the Commission’s first regional land use plan.
 An initial detailed mapping of all the elements of the natural resource base, along with regular updating of certain key elements of the natural resource base, and the inclusion of the most up-to-date information available, serves as the basis for corridor delineation.

 Commission staff inventory certain natural resource features and delineate all environmental corridors every five years using the best available orthophotography.
-Because of the importance of these environmental corridors, State, county, and local governments frequently call upon our staff to verify and stake in the field the boundaries of the corridors and/or certain key features such as wetlands, woodlands, natural areas, etc. More information on the Commission’s environmental fieldwork services can be accessed here.
+Because of the importance of these environmental corridors, State, county, and local governments frequently call upon our staff to verify and stake in the field the boundaries of the corridors and/or certain key features such as wetlands, woodlands, natural areas, etc. More information can be found on the Environmental Fieldwork page.

-These inventories have resulted in the delineation of environmental corridors, which are shown on this map and which can be accessed through the Commission’s Interactive Mapping Application.
-The delineation process is technically defined in this article.
+These inventories have resulted in the delineation of environmental corridors, which are shown on this environmental corridors map and can be accessed through the Commission’s Interactive Mapping Application.
+The delineation process is technically defined in this article on delineating environmental corridors.

 Categorizing Environmental Corridors